HimanshuMishra123/SRE/Metrics monitered at different levels.md

   - Ensuring critical services can continue operating during disruptions.
   - Regular testing of business continuity plans to validate their effectiveness.

-Including these additional topics will make the notes even more comprehensive, covering a wide range of SRE responsibilities and practices.
-This will ensure that the document serves as a complete and thorough guide for any SRE professional.